Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 #

-Note When using PHP, you do not need to specify TargetUser and TargetAuth in the data source, as these will be passed in to the odbc_connect function.
+Note When using PHP, you don't need to specify TargetUser and TargetAuth in the data source, as these will be passed in to the odbc_connect function.

 In addition to setting up the ODBC-ODBC Bridge data source, your database user name and password have to be passed into the odbc_connect function within your PHP script.
 This is a typical odbc_connect connection string: